vespa-engine/sample-apps/examples/lucene-linguistics/README.md

 A couple of example of how to get started with the `lucene-linguistics`:

 - `non-java`: an absolute minimum to get started;
+  - TODO: update the bundle to newest version
 - `minimal`: minimal Java based project using Lucene Linguistics;
+  - TODO: use non snapshot build
 - `advanced-configuration`: demonstrates the configurability and how to solve common problems;
 - `going-crazy`: demonstrates the advanced setup;